bitcoin-dot-org/Bitcoin.org/_includes/guide_mining.md

 If none of the hashes are below the threshold, the mining hardware gets an updated block header with a new merkle root from the mining software;
-this new block header is created by adding extra nonce data to the coinbase field of the coinbase transaction.
+this new block header is created by adding extra nonce data to the coinbase field of the generation transaction.

 On the other hand, if a hash is found below the target threshold, the mining hardware returns the block header with the successful nonce to